Sensitive Teeth Whitening Options

 Even toothpastes designed for sensitive teeth are around 100 on the scale, which is NOT considered LOW RDA.

 Charcoal is very trendy and many of the products jobbed on Amazon and places like this, are just charcoal in a jar OR close to it.
 Don’t brush with just charcoal unless you do so sparingly.
 Hardly any studies are available.
-We’ll save this for another newsletter, but the RDA depends on the composition of the final product.
+RDA depends on the composition of the final product.
 Some reviews about products that are mostly charcoal talk about how it makes teeth sensitive, which is probably correct.

 We personally would NOT use it by itself, but our Carbon Bright product (the only version of our tooth powder we make with charcoal) was created in a response to this.
-It’s only a certain % charcoal with other ingredients that are healthy for enamel and gums that also have effective “scrubbing” properties.
-GET THAT!
+It’s only a certain 15% charcoal with other ingredients that are healthy for enamel and gums that also have effective “scrubbing” properties.

 Should you really whiten your teeth professionally or with over the counter “whitening products?”

 How important is it for you to live PAIN FREE in your teeth?

 Those are the question you should be asking if you are considering getting actual whitening treatments.
-Because the RDA issue with whitening treatments is exponential.
-We realize that we live in the era of The Kardashians and unfortunately many Americans are obsessed with “fake” white teeth, but the ramifications are extensive.
+Because the RDA issue with whitening treatments, can be exponential.

 Knowing that you age as well as your teeth age, it may not be worth it.
 Teeth that are stain free, are generally Off-White, CREME, Vanilla-Y.